 The Happy Bookers is Phillipsburg Library’s monthly book discussion group.
 We meet on the fourth Wednesday of the month at 7:00 p.m.
-Newcomers are always welcome, and no registration is necessary.
+Newcomers are always welcome and no registration is required!
 Call the library at 908-454-3712 for more information.

 The stunning story of one of America’s great disasters, a preventable tragedy of Gilded Age America, brilliantly told by master historian David McCullough.

 At the end of the nineteenth century, Johnstown, Pennsylvania, was a booming coal-and-steel town filled with hardworking families striving for a piece of the nation’s burgeoning industrial prosperity.
 In the mountains above Johnstown, an old earth dam had been hastily rebuilt to create a lake for an exclusive summer resort patronized by the tycoons of that same industrial prosperity, among them Andrew Carnegie, Henry Clay Frick, and Andrew Mellon.
 Despite repeated warnings of possible danger, nothing was done about the dam.
 Then came May 31, 1889, when the dam burst, sending a wall of water thundering down the mountain, smashing through Johnstown, and killing more than 2,000 people.
 It was a tragedy that became a national scandal.
 (Amazon).

 - October: The Seven Husbands of Evelyn Hugo by Taylor Jenkins Reid

 - November: The Library Book by Susan Orlean